 She did it for us, the downtrodden, to make us stronger against the squares, so we could find a home, and a voice, among a world that didn’t seem to care about us.

-As fans, followers, and begrudging observers, we became used to this idea of Madonna as a provocateur, and it began to be difficult to see where she could go next, with the SEX book seeming like the final taboo being overturned.
+As fans, followers, and begrudging observers, we became used to this idea of Madonna as a provocateur, and it became difficult to see where she could go next, with the SEX book seeming like the final taboo being overturned.
 Madonna saw this, of course, and changed tack, reinventing herself, after a slight identity crisis on the patchy Bedtime Stories, first as Eva Perón and then a glossy hippie dabbling in electronica and, crucially, motherhood.
 This incarnation would carry her through almost another decade.

 Madonna may be Madonna, but she is still a woman in the industry.
 She knows how this works, that you are forced to remain ageless or you’re dismissed.
 She is not trying to be young, she is redefining old age, just to show you it’s possible.
 She still looks in the mirror every morning, just as we do, and thinks, “Where did the time go?”
 She has aged, become more contemplative, and her worldview has changed.
-She has shown her vulnerability for perhaps the first time, becoming largely introspective on her Rebel Heart album, Instagramming her life, and very publicly lamenting the now-repaired breakdown of her relationship eldest son Rocco.
+She has shown her vulnerability for perhaps the first time, becoming largely introspective on recent albums, Instagramming her life openly, and very publicly lamenting the now-repaired breakdown of her relationship eldest son Rocco.
 She still makes ballsy statements, sure, and she still has that bizarre fascination with swearing, but in an age where a lone Twitter thread can come up with more controversial content than Madonna’s entire back catalogue, perhaps she can be forgiven for not having quite the same impact.

 Nobody should never apologise for being themselves – Madonna taught us that.

 More like this: